 But those are the first questions that any institution dedicated to free inquiry and the free exchange of ideas should put first.
 Shame on UNH that, until the foundation intervened, university officials appear not to have considered those essential issues at all.

-Scot Lehigh’s e-mail address is email@example.com.Download file
+Scot Lehigh’s e-mail address is email@example.com.Download file "Humor vs. free speech at UNH"

 Schools: University of New Mexico